 "Better late than never" is how the saying goes.
 It certainly applies to me catching up with a musical education several decades after I should have signed up for music school or conservatory.
 The University of Southern Maine's School of Music and in particular my mentor, Prof. Daniel Sonenberg, are providing me with every opportunity to improve my skills.
 Without the dogmas, I'm happy to say, as I was told "Don't let the education stifle your natural instincts!"
-I have been part of the Composers Ensemble for four semesters now, and here are pieces I wrote for ensemble, smaller groups and soloists, recent ones first.
+I have been part of the Composers Ensemble for five semesters now, and here are pieces I wrote for ensemble, smaller groups and soloists, recent ones first.

 These are (mostly) digital renderings, using i.e. Vienna Symphonic Library sound samples.

 The USM Composers Ensemble is an experimental platform where composition students and others, together a random group of instrumentalists, with only a few ground rules, compose pieces from scratch and perform these compositions in the school's Concert Hall at the end of the semester.

 Fear Not, Precious Child!
 (The darkness will pass) - (4:38 - video: 5:27)

 This composition exercise was created for the 2020 Spring Semester Composers Ensemble but not performed due to the devastating Coronavirus Outbreak which brought the entire educational system in Maine to a halt.
 Dark times indeed, how fitting.
 My intention was to write a traditional tonal piece, with a baroque undertone, based on an uplifting message from a mother to her child, when in 1642 they are confronted with horrible news from the battlefield. - We didn't manage (yet) the overdub the voices, so in this video the subtitles have to do.